narayanarajvj/Predicting-Life-Expectancy-using-ML/README.md

 ![](images/Capture1.PNG)

 > Here we have to build the flow.
-For form node, we have to install palette from manage palette option.
+For form node, we have to install node-red-dashboard palette from manage palette option.

 ![](images/Capture4.PNG)